mh-cbon/material-design-lite/README.md

 cd material-design-lite
 npm i
-npm i node-sass # for some reasons you need to install it explicitly to trigger the install script.
+npm i node-sass # for some reasons you need to install it explicitly to trigger the install script. npm i nightmare # for some reasons you need to install it explicitly to trigger the install script.
 ./node_modules/.bin/gulp default
 ./node_modules/.bin/gulp test:web
 ./node_modules/.bin/gulp nightmare